sascha-dibbern/CFDivisions/README.md

   * the tool 'rpmbuild'
   * an valid rpmbuild-directory setup

+# More documentation

+Unix man-pages or perldoc-pages exists about following themes

+  * CFDivisions-concept : The conceptual overview
+  * cfdivisions : The CFEngine module for CFDivisions
+  * division-promises.cf : Content of a division promises file
+  * CFDivisions-example : An example of using CFDivisions

 # Build, release and deploy as rpm with Dist::Zilla

 ## Build base-package